nweissberg/GroupInsight/README.md

 The GitHub Contribution Tracker is a Python application that allows you to track the contributions of members in a GitHub organization over a specified time period.
 It provides a graphical interface to visualize the contribution activity of each member within the organization.

 ## How to Use
 1. Install Python if not already installed.
-You can download Python from here: https://www.python.org/downloads/.
+You can download Python from [here](https://www.python.org/downloads/).

 2. Install project dependencies by running the following command:
 ```